Product DNA-Messenger communication layer

 What DNA-Messenger is designed to solve

 Most messengers depend on central servers and classical cryptography.
-DNA-Messenger focuses on three things: identity, quantum safety, and real P2P communication.
+DNA-Messenger focuses on three things: identity, quantum safety, and E2E encrypted DHT transport.

 Core concept